Albert Luthuli: President-General of the ANC

-In December 1952, Albert Luthuli was elected president general of the ANC with the support of the ANC Youth League and African communists.
-The members elected Nelson Mandela as Luthuli's deputy.
-Moroka's departure and Luthuli's election victory once again brought to the fore the ANCYL's support for a candidate they believed would implement their programmes and goals.
+In December 1952, Albert Luthuli was elected president general of the ANC with the support of the ANC Youth League (ANCYL) and African communists.
+Nelson Mandela was elected as his deputy.
+The ANCYL's support for Luthuli reflected its desire for a leader who would enact its programmes and goals, and marked a pattern of younger, more militant members within the ANC ousting presidents they deemed inflexible.
+The ANCYL had previously succeeded in removing Xuma, Moroka, and Champion when they no longer met their expectations.

 Luthuli led the ANC in its most difficult years; many of his executive members, such as Secretary-General Walter Sisulu, Moses Kotane, JB Marks, and David Bopape were either to be banned or imprisoned.
-The 1950s saw a further decline in the civil liberties of black people with the Treason Trial and the enactment of the Suppression of Communism Act, which gave the police inordinate power over government critics.
+The 1950s witnessed the erosion of black civil liberties, through the Treason Trial and the passage of the Suppression of Communism Act, which gave the police power to suppress government critics.

 First ban

 On 30 May 1953, the government banned Luthuli for a year, prohibiting him from attending any political or public gatherings and from entering major cities.
-He was confined to small-population centres and private meetings for the rest of 1953.
-The legal basis of banning orders fell under the Riotous Assemblies Act and the Criminal Law Amendment Act.
+He was restricted to small towns and private meetings for the rest of 1953.
+The Riotous Assemblies Act and the Criminal Law Amendment Act provided the legal framework for the issuing of banning orders.
 It was the first of four banning orders that Luthuli would receive as President-General of the ANC.
-Following the expiration of his ban, Luthuli continued to attend and speak at numerous anti-apartheid conferences.
+Following the expiration of his ban, Luthuli continued to attend and speak at anti-apartheid conferences.

 Second ban

 In mid-1954, following the expiration of his ban, Luthuli was due to lead a protest in the Transvaal against the Western Areas Removals, a government scheme where close to 75,000 Africans were forced to move from Sophiatown and other townships.
-As he stepped off of his plane in Johannesburg, the Special Branch handed him two new more severe banning orders, not only prohibiting the attendance of meetings but confining him to the Groutville area for two years until July 1956.
+As he stepped off his plane in Johannesburg, the Special Branch handed him new banning orders, not only prohibiting the attendance of meetings but confining him to the Groutville area for two years until July 1956.